 World Building Basics

-World-building is an important part of any novel, whether you are writing a sci-fi novel set on a distant planet or a spy novel set in the 1980s, creating a believable world for your characters to inhabit is an essential element of any successful story.
+World building is an important part of any novel; whether you are writing a science fiction novel set on a distant planet, a fantasy novel full of dragons, or a spy novel set in the 1980s, creating a believable world for your characters to inhabit is an essential element of any successful story.

-In its simplest terms, world-building is the process of creating the world in which your characters will live.
-This world might vary from an almost exact replica of current society, all the way to an alien world with strange creatures.
+In its simplest terms, world building is the process of creating the world in which your characters will live.
+This world might vary from an almost exact replica of current society, all the way to a fantasy world full of strange creatures.

 In essence, there are two types of worlds: